SolutionGuidance/psm/INSTALL.md

 tell Jenkins to test an outside PR.
 Note that doing this causes Jenkins to run code, so if you have this power please read such contributions carefully.

-### Travis

-This project also leverages Travis to power Continuous Deployment, although we are transitioning away from it.
-To set up a CD server, follow these steps:

-1. Create a fresh RHEL instance
-2. Run the `scripts/rhel-install.sh` script
-3. This will generate two files of importance on the server: `~/CD_KEY.env` and `~/CD_HOSTKEY.env`
-4. Create and fill the necessary environment variables via the Travis UI.
-NOTE: these values are sensitive.
-The "Display value in build log" setting should be turned off.

-#### Travis Environment Variables

-- CD_USER: `travis`
-- CD_SERVER: `{Your Server's IP or Hostname}`
-- CD_KEY: `"{Contents of CD_KEY.env}"` <-- NOTE: the wrapping quotes must
-be included
-- CD_HOSTKEY: `"{Contents of CD_HOSTKEY.env}"` <-- NOTE: the wrapping
-quotes must be included